Pre & Perinatal Education (PPE) Foundation Training – An Overview

 Taught by Scott Zamurut, RCST®

-The Pre & Perinatal Education (PPE) Foundation Training offers an exploration of human birth and its effects on our body, emotions, and mind.
-The central tenet of PPE is that during embryonic and fetal gestation, and through the entire birth process, the prenate has a sense of ‘self,’ and is in constant relationship with the womb, with mom and mom’s lived reality, and the environment of mom’s life.
-Various experiences during pregnancy and birth can feel quite challenging and traumatic to the prenate, and these traumas can create patterns of confusion that become templates for how we live and experience our life.
-The PPE process looks closely at the biology of prenatal life and birth in a well-paced, defined curriculum illuminating the key biological moments and events when trauma typically occurs.
+The SFSOM-Taos PPE Foundation Training will provide each participant an exploration of human birth and its effects on body, emotions, and mind.
+During embryonic and fetal gestation, and through the entire birth process, the prenate has a sense of ‘self’ in relationship with the environments of the womb and mom’s life.
+Various prenatal, birth, and neonatal events can be experienced as challenging and traumatic, creating patterns of confusion that become templates for how we live and experience our lives.
+The PPE process looks closely at the biology of prenatal life and birth in a well-paced, defined curriculum illuminating the key biological moments and events.

 Our PPE Foundation training is the only course of its kind in North America with this trifold focus:

-- You will become intimate with the four stages of birth and their variants, which encompasses the somatic, emotional, psychological and spiritual dimensions.
+- To become intimate with the four stages of birth and their variants, encompassing the somatic, emotional, psychological, and spiritual dimensions.
 Each birth stage is explored in an individual course module, providing ample time for discovery, reflection, and integration.

-- You will learn how to facilitate an individual through a therapeutic re-enactment of their birth and in particular, how to facilitate the resolution of shock still present from birth.
+- Learn how to facilitate an individual through a therapeutic re-enactment of their birth and facilitate the resolution of held shock still present from birth.

 Learn more about the uniqueness of this PPE training approach in the article, “Integrating Biodynamic Craniosacral Therapy and Pre-and Perinatal Education: Observations From the Field” by Scott Zamurut, RCST®.

-Prerequisite: PPE Introductory Course with Scott Zamurut (offered in Taos on March 29-31 or June 21-23, 2018).
-Please note that the commitment to the Foundation Course is significant, and this training/personal healing process has a different tone and tenor than the Biodynamics courses with which people are familiar.
-The Intro class offers students an opportunity to experience the PPE environment prior to making a commitment to the full training.
+Prerequisite: One three-day PPE Introductory Course with Scott Zamurut (offered in Taos on March 29-31 or June 21-23, 2018).
+Please note that the commitment to the Foundation Course is significant, and this training/personal healing process has a different tone and tenor than other courses with which people are familiar.
+The Intro class offers students an opportunity to experience the PPE process prior to making a commitment to the full training.

 Pre and Perinatal Education: Foundation Training Modules

 Stage One: Meeting Obstacles.
 The first stage includes pre-labor considerations, along with the process of descending into the pelvic inlet.
 This stage ends when contact with mom’s pelvic bones prevents continued forward motion.
 The key theme of this stage involves the meeting of obstacles, somatically and psychologically, and the ways in which we become stuck in life.
 August 8 – 11, 2018

 Stage Two: Finding Inner Direction.
-This stage begins when we recognize the need to shift the dynamic of our own birth by turning our head to find an easier pathway through the birth canal.
+This stage begins when we recognize the need to shift the dynamic of our own birth by turning our head to find a successful pathway through the birth canal.
 By initiating a change in direction we go from being a passive to an active agent in our birth, a significant event that plays out daily in our life after we are born.
 The manner in which we find direction and negotiate our own path is the focus of this module.
-January 25 – 28, 2018
+October 3 – 6, 2018

 Stage Three: The Final Push.
 Finding our direction, and then following our wisdom out into the world sets the tone for this stage.
 Once we find our heading, we have the opportunity to follow our own initiative through to completion.
-Exploring the continuity of this experience, and the first encounters we have with the outside world, are the focus of this module.
-April 5 – 8, 2018
+Exploring the continuity of this experience, and the first encounters we have with the outside world, are the focal points of this module.
+December 5 – 8, 2018

 Stage Four: Successful Completions.
-Entering a new world, a new realm of existence as biological being, and the manner in which we are greeted at birth, all offer a deep imprint for our journey through life.
+Entering a new world, a new realm of existence as a biological being, and the manner in which we are greeted at birth all offer a deep imprint for our journey through life.
 This module focuses on the meta-theme of completion, with specific attention given to the challenges and opportunities of how we were and are received in the world.
-July 12 – 15, 2018
+February 20 – 23, 2019

 Note: Not everyone enters the world via a head-first birth.
-We also teach about the dynamics of breach and caesarian section births, and utilize specific processes to support participants who were born in a variety of ways.
+We also teach the dynamics of breach and caesarian section births, tailoring specific processes to support participants who were born in a variety of ways.